Five Tips for Photographing Newborns with Strobes and Flash

 When I’m working with strobes and flash, my goal is to create light that looks like the kind of light you get from a perfect north facing window.

 One way I create that look is by taking my flash off my camera and pairing it with a large modifier.
-But another way I create that look is by bringing my light in nice and close to my subject!

-Because the closer your light is to your subject, the softer the light will be.
+The closer your light is to your subject, the softer the light will be.

 When I’m working with a newborn, I have my light about two to three feet away from the baby.